Ski boots are highly personal. This is not a situation where one size boot fits all.

 If you are a beginner skier, then you will most likely rent a pair of boots as you learn to tackle the slopes, and this is great to get a feel of what a good ski boot means to you.

-But where do you begin when choosing a ski boot to suit your needs?
+Owning your own pair is a must, but where do you begin when choosing a ski boot to suit your needs?

 Well, there is a lot to consider.
 But fear not, we’ve put together the Best Ski Boot Buying Guide From The Experts – Nevisport Glasgow’s Shona Anderson.